Sierkinhane/CRNN_Chinese_Characters_Rec/README.md

     20457281_3395886438.jpg 晚安啊！世界！
     ...
 ```
-**note**: fixed-length supported. yet you can modify dataloader to support random length.
+**note**: fixed-length training is supported. yet you can modify dataloader to support random length training.

 ## Train
 ```angular2html